 When I’m shooting in the streets I travel light usually with just with one camera a Fuji GS 645s professional which is one of my favourites.
 It’s light and has a fixed 60mm wide angle lens, the perfect focal length for my style of street photography, film of choice is Ilford Delta 400 asa and occasionally the odd roll of Ilford Delta 3200 asa.

 When I’m in the mood for landscapes I use a Bronica 6 X 6 with a selection of lenses, usually a standard lens, a wide 50mm and a 150mm lens.
-A light meter, cable release, selection of black and white filters, a carbon fibre tripod and a selection of Ilford 120 black and white films.
+A light meter (like these), cable release, selection of black and white filters, a carbon fibre tripod and a selection of Ilford 120 black and white films.

 My day job requires me to shoot on digital cameras, but when it comes to feeding my soul analogue does it for me.